Edug89/Edug89/README.md

 ### Print("Hi everyone, I'm Eduardo")👋

-I'm currently working as an iOS developer on the Wipay app.
+I'm currently working as an iOS developer on the WipayApp and HelloAutoApp.

 You can follow me or contact me on the following sites/platforms that I leave below: